QQTipu/web_scrapper/README.md

  - the tags you want to get.

 It will return you a pandas DataFrame for every urls with the tags chosen.
-You also have an excel file exported as "web_semantique.xlsx" to share teh data with your team.
+You also have an excel file exported as "web_semantique.xlsx" to share the data with your team.

 ## Plot ngrams